Telematics and the self-driving car: The pros and cons

 There are, unfortunately, possible downsides to the self-driving car.
 Here are some of the most frequently mentioned cons:

-- Job loss: North America employs thousands of professional drivers, such as taxi’s, trucking, and so on.
+- Job loss: North America employs millions of professional drivers — including 3.5 million truck drivers in the U.S. alone.
 The advent of the self-driving vehicle could mean many people having to search for other lines of work.
 However, as one writer put it, “Jobs will only be lost if Google or some other innovator delivers fully autonomous cars,” in addition to enhancing on-road safety and lives.

 - Safety/Regulation: With the self-driving car, the lives of passengers are placed in the hands of electronics and telematics.
 Regulations would have to be carefully examined and put in place to handle this.